20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 $$ds^2 = -d\tau^2 = g_{\mu\nu}$$

-Because for a lightlike geodesic, $ds^2 = 0$, $d\tau^2 = 0$.
+For a lightlike geodesic, $ds^2 = 0$, $d\tau^2 = 0$.
 There is therefore no proper time parameterisation of a lightlike geodesic.
 For this reason, it is common to state that the velocity of a lightlike geodesic is not a 4-velocity, as it can never be parameterised by proper time

 ### Timelike Geodesics